kglazko/angelhack2018/README.md

 * We are powered by Twilio, AWS Lex, AWS Fargate, and utilizing Python and Selenium.

 ## Next steps
-* Plug in and bott-ify more resources
+* Plug in and bot-ify more resources
 * Create a chatbot-based mentorship/advocate program